LakhdarMohamed-github/LakhdarMohamed-github/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/lakhdar-mohamed/](https://www.linkedin.com/in/lakhdar-mohamed/)

-- ⚡ Fun fact **“ Coding Bugs were NOT named after an actual bug! ”**
+- ⚡ Fun fact **“ Coding Bugs were NOT named after an actual bug! ”** Read my article about that : [[The Real Story Behind the Term “Bug” in Coding](https://medium.com/@medlakhdar/the-real-story-behind-the-term-bug-in-coding-d18bc2d8bee0)]

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->